JetBrains/kotlin-web-site/docs/topics/exceptions.md

 ## Exception classes

-Let's explore some of the types of exceptions commonly found in Kotlin, which are all subclasses of the [RuntimeException](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-runtime-exception/) class:
+Let's explore some common exception types found in Kotlin, which are all subclasses of the [RuntimeException](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-runtime-exception/) class:

-**[ArithmeticException](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-arithmetic-exception/)**: Occurs when an arithmetic operation is impossible to perform, like division by zero.
+**[ArithmeticException](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-arithmetic-exception/)**: This exception occurs when an arithmetic operation is impossible to perform, like division by zero.

 ```kotlin
 val example = 2 / 0 // throws ArithmeticException
 ```

-**[IndexOutOfBoundsException](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-index-out-of-bounds-exception/)**: Thrown to indicate that an index of some sort (array, string, etc.) is out of range.
+**[IndexOutOfBoundsException](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-index-out-of-bounds-exception/)**: This exception is thrown to indicate that an index of some sort, such as an array or string is out of range.

 ```kotlin
 val myList = mutableListOf(1, 2, 3)
 myList.removeAt(3)  // throws IndexOutOfBoundsException
 ```

+> The idiomatic way to avoid this exception is to use a safer alternative, the [`getOrNull()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/get-or-null.html) function:
+>
+> ```kotlin
+> val myList = listOf(1, 2, 3)
+> // Returns null, instead of IndexOutOfBoundsException
+> val element = myList.getOrNull(3)
+> println("Element at index 3: $element")
+> ```
+>
+{type="note"}

 **[NoSuchElementException](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-no-such-element-exception/)**: This exception is thrown when an element that does not exist in a particular collection is accessed.
 It occurs when using methods that expect a specific element,